DIGImend/digimend.github.io/people/index.md

 title: People
 weight: 50
 ---
-Many people and some companies have contributed to the project since it was started in 2008.
+Many people and several companies have contributed to the project since it was started in 2008.
 Some of those are listed below.
 If you feel you're missing from this list, please send a message to Nikolai Kondrashov &lt;[spbnick@gmail.com][1]&gt;.

 <dl>
     <dt>Nikolai Kondrashov</dt>